ALEXLEEX/VAANet/l25_compiler/README.md

 The GUI presents a notebook with tabs labeled in Chinese for tokens, AST, IR and TAC.
 Selecting a tab shows the corresponding intermediate output.
 A second pane of equal size displays the program's runtime output.
+When a source file is loaded its contents appear in a read-only box above the input area.
+If the program requires input but none is provided, the GUI warns the user instead of failing.

 By default the program is interpreted directly.
 Additional options allow inspection of intermediate stages: